IKIM-Essen/ClusterDocs/docs/data/data-lifecycle-tldr.md

 updates, licensing, vendor support, server dependencies, credentials, and data flow before connection.
 Do not plug in an unregistered device or guess proxy settings.
 See [how RCC and the Lab network work together](../resources/how-it-all-works.md).

+For non-technical users, a **Samba share** looks like a normal network folder on an instrument or Windows acquisition computer.
+Behind the scenes it is restricted to the approved project.
+RCC provides the exact connection; do not reuse another project's share or put the data in a personal folder.
+Wait for a run or supported export to complete before transfer unless RCC and the facility have approved a purpose-built continuous-ingestion workflow. **Ardia integration is not yet released**; its future mass-spectrometry flow will use a vendor-supported integration or export path.

 Project storage matters for governance and legal compliance because it connects the data to an approved purpose, an accountable owner, managed membership, and